Agent Negotiation Protocol (ANP)

 ACP Job Client creates an ACP job with the negotiated provider, price, and evaluator.
 Fund → Work → Submit → Evaluate → Release payment.

-Link (optional) POST /api/anp/link associates the ACP job ID with the ANP listing CID.
-Also call linkJob(settlementId, acpJobId) on-chain.
+Link (optional) POST /api/anp/link associates the ACP job ID with the ANP listing CID on Obolos.

 Step-by-Step